 Finally, pass in an account_id parameter if you want to query an account other than your own.
 This only works for admins.
 Public assets are always queried.

+'''

-get_attribute(attribute: str, default: Any | None = None) \rightarrow Any property is_strictly_non_negative: bool property is_strictly_non_positive: bool
+get_attribute(attribute: str, default: Any | None = None) \rightarrow Any

+'''

 Looks for the attribute on the Sensor.
 If not found, looks for the attribute on the Sensor's GenericAsset.
 If not found, returns the default.